jcarlosroldan/xkcdcolornamer.js/README.md

 colorNamer.name(0, 40, 0)  // returns "neon green"
 ```

 It was built by training a simple neural network with 4 layers with [3 x 9 x 27 x 128] weights, to keep it lightweight but effective enough to identify the colors.
 After training, a wrapper was built to serve it in JS.
+More info here: https://jcarlosroldan.com/post/175/the-name-of-the-colors